RWDevelopment/RWDevelopment/README.md

 - sass, bundlers [ rollup, esbuild ]
 - php and python

-According to 'less is more' rule - no heavy frameworks, mostly semantic code.
+According to '_less is more_' rule - no heavy frameworks, mostly semantic code.